 A recent national survey revealed 70 per cent of Canadian mothers are unaware that babies six to 12 months need 11 mg of iron per dayi – that’s nearly 40 per cent more than is required of a full-grown man!
-The startling statistic was uncovered just in time for World Iron Awareness Week taking place May 1-7 to encourage education and understanding surrounding the importance of iron consumption at every age and stage.
+Yet some startling stats from a national Canadian survey of mom’s found that:

 The Canada-wide infant feeding survey was commissioned to help inform parents how and when to introduce babies to iron-rich foods.
 “We understand that new parents can feel anxious and overwhelmed when it comes to making decisions that may impact their child’s health,” says Mary Ann Binnie, Manager, Nutrition and Industry Relations, Canadian Pork Council.
 “The tried and true traditions your mother-in-law swears by or the most recent trend in your favourite mommy blog could contradict what Health Canada recommends.
 Our aim is to help Canadian parents cut through the information clutter and feel supported in their decisions when it comes to feeding their families.”